-UV and gamma radiations: the presence of metallothionein helps the skin to become less sensitive when exposed to UV radiations.
+UV and gamma radiations: the presence of metallothionein helps the skin to become less sensitive when exposed to UV radiation.

-Anti-diabetic properties: ALOE VERA enhances the glucose metabolism by an antioxidant mechanism which helps in decreased levels of diabetics.
+Anti-diabetic properties: ALOE VERA enhances glucose metabolism by an antioxidant mechanism that helps in decreased levels of diabetics.

 Aloe Vera Farming Project Report – Tips For Growing Aloe Vera At Home: